ember-learn/ember-blog/source/2019-06-14-the-ember-times-issue-102.md

 - [RFC 499](https://github.com/emberjs/rfcs/pull/499) proposes an alternative way of rendering templates for a particular route.
 (If some of you remember routable components, this isn't that. 😉)
 - [RFC 380](https://github.com/emberjs/rfcs/pull/380) proposes adding a `queryParams` property to the `RouterService` for accessing query parameters anywhere in your app: Routes, Components, etc. 🎉

-With these two RFCs, we're heading in the right direction for eventually being able to deprecate Controllers. 🔥🔥🔥 Read, comment, and spread the word! 🖊️
+If both these RFCs were accepted, it would help pave the way to being able to deprecate controllers.
+So if that’s something you care about, be sure to comment! 🖊️

 ---